An illustration of legacy software reengineering.

 Test Your New Software

 During the software reengineering process, test your software as often as possible.
 QA specialists should check every change for sustainability and compliance with your business goals.
-Rebuilding and redesigning processes can be quite risky and challenging.
 Planning and analytical mistakes may cause serious problems or even the entire project’s failure.
-So it’s highly recommended to build prototypes and test them, involving real users.
+So it’s highly recommended to build and test prototypes involving real users.

 Challenges of Rebuilding Software